 Is it difficult to get fuel?

 In certain regions, once en route, we have experienced some fuel shortages.
 We will warn you in advance of any possible fuel shortages or if there is a route with a key fuel stop, where everyone must fill up with fuel to get to the next destination.
 It is not necessary to fit any after-market large fuel tank or carry fuel bottles, although some riders chose to do so.
 Our support vehicle also carries spare fuel for emergencies.

 What is the average group size?

-Our groups are normally between 10 – 15 riders (some have passengers).
-Our groups are often very international and whilst the majority of riders come from the UK, we also get riders from USA, Canada, South Africa, Australia, Switzerland, Scandinavia, Spain, France, Germany, Italy, Russia and so on.
+Our groups are normally between 8 – 16 riders (some have passengers).
+Our groups are often very international and whilst the majority of riders come from the UK, we also get riders from USA, Canada, Australia, Switzerland, Scandinavia, Spain, France, Germany, Italy and so on.
 Groups are predominantly solo male riders, but it is normal for us to have riders with pillions on tour as well.